ailadonayre/ARKA-Life-Insurance/README.md

   - Benefits coverage extends from post-hospitalization fees to palliative care compensation

   ### :seedling: Sustainable Development Goals (SDGs)
+  In compliance with the United Nations' (UN) 2030 agenda for sustainable development, I built my program around the pursuits of the following goals:
   - <b>SDG 1: No Poverty</b> - description
   - <b>SDG 3: Good Health and Well-being</b> - description
   - <b>SDG 8: Decent Work and Economic Growth</b> - description
   - <b>SDG 9: Industry, Innovation, and Infrastructure</b> - description
   - <b>SDG 11: Sustainable Cities and Communities</b> - description

-##  :hammer_and_wrench: Development
+##  :hammer_and_wrench: Project Development
 Add a detailed introduction about the project here, everything you want the reader to know.

-  ###  :memo: Features
+  ###  :memo: Program Features
-  If you want other people to contribute to this project, this is the section, make sure you always add this.
+  In ARKA, the features are well thought of to endorse ease of navigation and general convenience for the agents who are expected to operate the program.
+  Listed below are the functionalities of the program:
+  - Menu System
+    - Display, add, remove, search, and update methods
   - User Management
     - Sign up, sign in, and log out methods
     - Unique and random ID generation for agents, clients, policies, and payments
-  - Menu System
-    - Display, add, search, and update methods
   - Agent Management
   - Client Management
   - Policy Management
   - Payment Management
   - Input and Data Validation
   - Arithmetic Computations
+  - Logical Computations
   - Database Management System (MySQL)
     - Database Connection
     - Data Storage
     - CRUD Operations
   - Formatted Console
   - Exception Handling

+  ###  :hammer: Build
+    If you want other people to contribute to this project, this is the section, make sure you always add this.

   ###  :file_folder: File Structure
   Add a file structure here with the basic details about files, below is an example.